 - (27) a.
-Auch bei Newton war der entscheidende Schritt die Erkenntnis gewesen, also at Newton was the deceicive step the insight been daß $\dots^8$ - that b. wiegen wir uns heute in dem Glauben, daß das Happening wir sind. rock we us today in the believe that the happening we are 'we lull ourself into believing today that we are the happening'
+Auch bei Newton war der entscheidende Schritt die Erkenntnis gewesen, also at Newton was the deceicive step the insight been daß $\dots^8$ that - 'The insight that [...] was the deceicive step for Newton too.' - b. wiegen wir uns heute in dem Glauben, daß das Happening wir sind.9 rock we us today in the believe that the happening we are 'we lull ourself into believing today that we are the happening'